Governor Awards Rutherford Co. Company Job Training Grant

 “The Incumbent Worker Training Grants are essential to help Tennessee’s workers look to the future with job growth and stability,” said Governor Bredesen.
 “This grant will help keep this company competitive and increase the skills of their talented employees.”

 “The Incumbent Worker Training Program provides grant funding for customized training for existing businesses,” said Commissioner Neeley.
 “I am proud to award this grant money to keep area workers on the job.”

-“I commend Governor Bredesen and Commissioner Neeley for awarding the Incumbent Worker grant to Thompson Machinery,” said Representative William Kent Coleman “This will help keep Rutherford County workers employed and help improve our economy.
+“I commend Governor Bredesen and Commissioner Neeley for awarding this Incumbent Worker grant to Ingram Book Group,” said Representative Kent Coleman.
+“This will help keep Rutherford County workers employed and help improve our economy.”

 Nashville Career Advancement Center (NCAC) played a vital role in awarding this grant.
 “This partnership with the Middle Tennessee Workforce Board, Tennessee Department of Labor and NCAC provides a strong support for local business to grow and expand,” said Christine Bradley, NCAC’s executive director.
 “It is our goal to enhance today’s workforce while looking towards the future needs of Tennessee employers.”

 The Tennessee Department of Labor and Workforce Development administers the Incumbent Worker Training program.
 The program has been structured to be flexible to meet the business’s training objectives.
 The business may use public, private, or its own in-house training provider based on the nature of the training.